Cellar Door Provisions

 Established in 1967, The Museum of Contemporary Art Chicago is one of the world’s largest contemporary art venues, priding itself on championing the provocative side of art and culture.
 The MCA’s permanent collection, which pieces appear regularly in rotating exhibitions, includes more than 2,500 artworks that span media and movements from the 1920s to the present.
 Exhibitions feature art spanning every possible media: from sculpture to performance and everything in between.
-From early June to late September, head to the museum for ‘Tuesdays on the Terrace,’ which features performances from Chicago’s internationally renowned jazz community, free for Illinois residents.

 Not just a music theatre, but a music palace, the Movie Box Theatre lures cinephiles with independent, foreign, cult and classic film screenings.

-A collaboration of nature and architecture, the Garfield Park Conservatory is approximately 4.5 acres of “landscape art under glass.”
 The glass-paned greenhouse houses plants year round from ferns to palms alongside botanical-themed environments and showrooms.